knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

-5.- 2x tactile push buttons (for instance 6x6x6), 2x 10k resistors, Iron, solder, flux, headers, etc.
+5.- 2x tactile push buttons (for instance 6x6x6), 2x 10k resistors, a switch, Iron, solder, flux, headers, etc.

 6.- A MicroSDcard

 Any MicroSdcard (no bigger that 32 GB) should work.

+7.- There is the need for a battery to provide 5 volts to "el-Cheapo" through the entry labeled "5V-IN".

+An alternative option could be sacrifying an USB cable and solder the Positive and Ground ends to the board and plug it to some small powerbank.

+Note:

+Powering the device through the ESP32 USB port will not provide power to the CC1101 modules or the SDcard.
+Therefore, el Cheapo will not work.